-This site, created and maintained by Andrew C. Sharp, is about Washington, D.C., baseball history — with an emphasis on the offbeat or less reported.
-I hope to add posts on the 19th Century teams, the first Washington American League franchise (the Minnesota Twins since 1961), the expansion Washington Senators (the Texas Rangers since 1972) and the current Washington Nationals (the Montreal Expos through 2004).
+This non-commercial site, created and maintained since 2017 by Andrew C. Sharp, is about Washington, D.C., baseball history — with an emphasis on the offbeat or less reported.
+I try to add at least one new post a month.
+There are posts about the 19th Century teams, the first Washington American League franchise (the Minnesota Twins since 1961), the expansion Washington Senators (the Texas Rangers since 1972) and the current Washington Nationals (the Montreal Expos through 2004).

-I charted minor league games in the AA Eastern League for a dozen years for Baseball Info Solutions, whose fielding stats are provided to MLB teams and used by Baseball-Reference.com.
+I charted minor league games in the AA Eastern League in Trenton for a dozen years for Baseball Info Solutions, whose fielding stats are provided to MLB teams and used by Baseball-Reference.com.

 And of course, I am a fan of Washington baseball, past and present.
 (If you have an insatiable appetite for the trivial, you could read “The unlikely story of a baseball fan from Scotland” elsewhere on this site.)

 I welcome contributions from others who share my interest in the Nats.
 Email me at firstname.lastname@example.org.